ribbybibby/container-image-exporter/demo/README.md

 EOF
 ```

-4. Apply the terraform module.
+3. Apply the terraform module.

 ```
 terraform init
-terraform apply -var-file=terraform.tfvars -var image=${IMAGE}
+terraform apply -var-file=terraform.tfvars
 ```

-5. Port forward Grafana.
+4. Port forward Grafana.
 Login at `localhost:3000` with the user `admin` and the
    password `prom-operator`.

 ```